 Top Uses: Casual

 If you’re looking for a quintessential women’s fleece jacket for camping—or one that you can layer on and under while walking around town—the Patagonia Re-Tool Snap-T Pullover will suit the bill.
-This fleece jacket delivers impressive warmth and comfort while still maintaining some breathability.
+This fleece delivers impressive warmth and comfort while still maintaining some breathability.

 Thanks to the space provided by its boxy cut, you can comfortably wear a couple layers under the Snap-T Pullover.
 Moreover, this fleece fit snugly under a windbreaker or rain jacket.